Waveframe-Labs/Aurora-Research-Initiative/governance/ROLE_SEPARATION_CHARTER.md

 - Ensures role-separation compliance

 **Prohibitions:**
-- May not act as Method or Tooling Maintainer
+- May not act as Method or Tooling Maintainer when exercising IC authority
 - May not approve undocumented changes
 - May not influence execution or workflow logic

 ---

-### 2.2 AWO Lead Maintainer
+### 3.2 AWO Lead Maintainer

 **Scope:**
 - Maintains methodological logic